• Recipes

 What is tempura?

 Tempura is a beloved Japanese dish traditionally made with a light batter and deep-fried vegetables or seafood.
-At home, it’s a simple comfort food - often made with seasonal vegetables and served over rice (tendon), alongside noodles like soba or udon, or packed into bento lunches.
-It’s common to find ready-made tempura in supermarket deli counters and convenience stores, making it a familiar part of everyday meals.
-But tempura also has a more refined side: when served at specialty restaurants (tempura-ya) or as part of multi-course kaiseki meals, it becomes an elegant, high-skill dish - especially varieties like shrimp tempura (ebi tempura), which are considered more traditional and celebratory.
+At home, it is a simple comfort food, often made with seasonal vegetables and served over rice (tendon, a type of donburi or rice bowl topped with tempura), alongside noodles like soba (buckwheat noodles) or udon (thick wheat noodles), or packed into bento (Japanese lunchboxes).
+It is common to find ready-made tempura in supermarket deli counters and convenience stores, making it a familiar part of everyday meals.
+But tempura also has a more refined side: when served at specialty restaurants (tempura-ya, shops that specialize in tempura) or as part of multi-course kaiseki (traditional Japanese haute cuisine) meals, it becomes an elegant, high-skill dish, especially varieties like shrimp tempura (ebi tempura, prawn tempura), which are considered more traditional and celebratory.

-Although traditional tempura recipes often include eggs, it's easy to adapt the batter for a plant-based diet.
-This vegan version maintains the signature crispiness and delicate flavor using just flour, cornstarch, and sparkling water.
-When done well, it's quite the show-stopper - perfect for celebrations and special occasions - or just a treat.
-The tempura pairs beautifully with your favorite noodles or sushi, serve it alongside some Avocado Roll or layer it on on top of a bowl of warm Vegan Ramen.
+Although traditional tempura recipes often include eggs, it is easy to adapt the batter for a plant-based diet.
+This vegan version keeps the signature crispiness and light texture using just flour, cornstarch, and sparkling water.
+When done well, it is a show-stopper, perfect for celebrations, special occasions, or simply as a treat at home.
+This tempura pairs beautifully with noodles or sushi.
+Serve it with your favorite vegan sushi, or use as a topping over a bowl of vegan ramen.

 Jump to: